Route Grade Votings

 Total votes cast 76

-14m.
 The long groove on the right-hand side of the pillar is followed throughout.
-It is well protected and very pleasant.
+It is well protected, very pleasant and popular.

 A plesent warm-up climb.